siegstedt/machinemind/archetypes/default.md

 <!--more-->

-Help to improve the post on GitHub: https://github.com/siegstedt/machinemind/blob/main/content/posts/"{{ replace .TranslationBaseName "-" "-" | title }}"
+Help to **improve this post** on [GitHub](https://github.com/siegstedt/machinemind/blob/main/content/posts/being-a-data-scientist.md).
+Thank you for your contribution.